Caused by various fungal species.

 Keep plants healthy, well fed and watered.
 When planting, leave enough space between plants to ensure that air can flow freely around the plants.
 When watering, avoid wetting the foliage and if possible water in the morning.

-Spray affected plants with Super Sulphur.
+Spray affected plants with Freeflo Sulphur.
 It’s an effective organic solution suitable for edibles and ornamentals.
 On cucurbits (pumpkins, courgettes, etc) treatment is only necessary if they are affected badly, or affected early in the season, as some powdery mildew is inevitable towards the end of the growing season.

 Note: don’t confuse this with Lime Sulphur as this can cause your plants to defoliate.